 How cool is that?
 (PS.
 Shark Tank is one of my most favourite shows!)
 But enough!
-More about it…
+More about the Oru Bay…

 Oru Bay Kayak: The Coolest, Tech Oriented, Transformable

-Now that you’ve officially met the Oru Bay Plus, you should know that it does costs a pretty penny.
+Now that you’ve officially met the the Oru Kayak Bay Plus, you should know that it is a higher priced kayak.
 I don’t want to explain nitty gritty details over the next 1000 words when you can easily view it here in a few minutes and be excited about this phenomenally cool “gadget”:

 Digging The Oru Bay Kayak Apart: Worth Your $$?

-It stretches at around 12 feet.
+The Oru Bay kayak stretches at around 12 feet.
 Keep in mind that it will probably take you, on average, 15-30 minutes to assemble it.
 The first time it will probably take you around 25 minutes and after doing it a few times, around 15 minutes.

-Despite the kayak being a feather weight, the kayak makes really sweet, sharp, tight turns and when accelerating, is super responsive–which came to us as a surprise, just because it’s that light!
-In fact, a lot of reviews around the web, collectively, compare the performance of the Oru to a traditional, hard kayak.
+Despite the Oru Bay kayak being a feather weight, the kayak makes really sweet, sharp, tight turns and when accelerating, is super responsive–which came to us as a surprise, just because it’s that light!
+In fact, a lot of reviews around the web, collectively, compare the performance of the Oru kayak to a traditional, hard kayak.
 While you can’t ignore that the cockpit is a very tight fit and takes a bit of getting used to, neither can one ignore how well it performs.